Madhav-Ahuja27/PhysioVision/README.md

 pip install -r requirements.txt
 ```

+**NOTE BY ME -> GROQ IS JUST FOR THE TEXT FEEDBACK, ACTUAL LANDMARKS AND DETECTION IS DONE BY MEDIAPIPE
+**
 ### 2. Get Groq API Key (Free)
 1. Visit https://console.groq.com
 2. Sign up for free account